Dynamics of learning to integrate in linear recurrent neural networks: Learning a leaky integrator

 These equations precisely describe the emergence of an outlier eigenvalue, establishing that the final network is a detuned line attractor~\cite{seung1996still}.
-At initialization, both $u$ and $c$ are small (\textit{i.e.}, $\mathcal{O}(\sigma)$).
-Through training, they increase towards the fixed point of these dynamics at $c = c_{\star}$, $u = 1$, corresponding to perfect recovery of the target filter.
+Through training, $u$ and $1-c$ increase from their $\mathcal{O}(\sigma)$ initial values towards the fixed point of these dynamics at $1-c = 1-c_{\star}$, $u = 1$, corresponding to perfect recovery of the target filter.
 One can verify by direct computation that this fixed point is stable.
-Because these dynamics are two-dimensional, we can visualize their flow field directly for a given $c_{\star}$ (Figure \ref{fig:real_target}).
+Because these dynamics are two-dimensional, we can visualize their flow field directly for a given $c_{\star}$ (Figure \ref{fig:real_target}c).
+We illustrate the dynamics of~\eqref{E:maindyn1} in Figure~\ref{fig:real_target}b-d, and show an excellent agreement with empirical data.
+We note that, both before and after learning, activity $\h$ is concentrated in a roughly one-dimensional subspace.
+This subspace is defined at initialization by the initial read-in vector $\u$, and at the end of learning by the alignment direction $\hat{\u}$ \cite{supplement}.

 The two-phase learning dynamics mirror those found for small initialization in linear feedforward networks~\cite{atanasov2022alignment,saxe2013exact}.
 In the first phase, the read-in and read-out vectors align and grow in magnitude, and in the second phase, the recurrent weights adjust to fine-tune the timescale $c(s)$ toward the target $c_{\star}$.
-However, the $1/c$--like terms in the effective loss leads to extremely sharp learning curves, in contrast to the smooth sigmoids seen in the feedforward case~\cite{saxe2013exact}.
+However, the $1/c$--like terms in the effective loss lead to extremely sharp learning curves (Figure~\ref{fig:real_target}d), in contrast to the smooth sigmoids seen in feedforward networks~\cite{saxe2013exact}.
 As a result, the network can exhibit rapid transitions in performance as $c(s)$ approaches $c_{\star}$.
-Though it is hard in general to analytically pinpoint the time at which this transition to $c(s) = c_{\star}$ occurs, in a simplified model with fixed $u=1$ one can show that as $c_{\ast} \downarrow 0$ the time of convergence scales as $(1-\sigma)^{3}$ (Appendix \ref{app:rich_integrator}).
-This provides a full description of the observations of long plateaus followed by rapid convergence in past works \cite{haputhanthri2025understanding,li2021curse}.
-We illustrate the dynamics of~\eqref{E:maindyn1} in Figure~\ref{fig:real_target}, and show an excellent agreement with empirical data.